sakeel/Evolvix_ABCToolbox_Wrapper/README.md

 Evolvix ABCtoolbox Wrapper
 ==========================

+IMPORTANT: ABCEstimator can only handle a maximum of around 10^8 simulations.

 An automation pipeline for parameter estimation in Evolvix using the ABCtoolbox project from Wegmann D, Leuenberger C , Neuenschwander S &amp; Excoffier L (2010) ABCtoolbox: a versatile toolkit for approximate Bayesian computations.